-- 1. Firmly apply foot brake. - 2.
-Manual transmission models: Place the gearshift in the N (Neutral) position.
+- 1. Firmly apply foot brake. - Manual transmission models: Place the shift lever in the N (Neutral) position.

-Automatic transmission models: Move the shift selector lever to the P (Park) position.
+Automatic transmission models: Move the selector lever to the P (Park) position.

-3. While pulling out on the parking brake lever slightly, push and hold the release button, turn the lever and push it in completely.
+While pulling out on the parking brake lever slightly, push and hold the release button, turn the lever and push it in completely.